Higher-order correlations between different moments of two flow amplitudes in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: Additional observables

 The comparisons of the model predictions to the experimental data for $\NAC_{a,b}(2,3)$, $\AC_{a,b}(2,4)$, and $\NAC_{a,b}(3,4)$ are presented in the main part of this article.
 In this Appendix, the comparisons for the other observables of this analysis are discussed.
 The complete list of combinations can be found in Figs.~\ref{fig:ALICEonly} and~\ref{fig:chi_squared}.

-The predictions from Duke 2019 and Jyväskylä 2022 parameterizations and the experimental data for $\AC_{a,b}(2,3)$ and $\NAC_{a,b}(2,4)$ are presented in Figs.~\ref{fig:AC23_withModel} and~\ref{fig:NAC24_withModel}, respectively.
+The predictions from Duke 2019 and Jyv\"{a}skyl\"{a} 2022 parametrizations and the experimental data for $\AC_{a,b}(2,3)$ and $\NAC_{a,b}(2,4)$ are presented in Figs.~\ref{fig:AC23_withModel} and~\ref{fig:NAC24_withModel}, respectively.
 The same splitting with the cumulant order as observed in Fig.~\ref{fig:AC24_withModel} for $\NAC_{a,b}(2,3)$ and $\AC_{a,b}(2,4)$ can be seen here.
 In both cases, $\NAC_{a,1}(2,4)$ show increasingly larger magnitudes than $\NAC_{a,1}(4,2)$, while the opposite stands true for the unnormalized AC.

 The observables $\AC_{a,b}(2,3)$ and $\AC_{a,b}(2,4)$ (Figs.~\ref{fig:AC23_withModel} and~\ref{fig:AC24_withModel}) show similar agreements between predictions and data.
-The Jyväskylä 2022 parameterization has overall a better agreement with the data than the Duke 2019 one, and the higher-order AC are overall better reproduced than $\SC(m,n)$ and $\AC_{2,1}(m,n)$.
-It can, however, be noted that while the Jyväskylä 2022 parameterization reproduces quantitatively $\SC(2,4)$, whereas the Duke 2019 one does not; the opposite behavior is observed for $\SC(2,3)$.
-On the other hand, no big difference in the predictions of $\NAC_{a,1}(2,4)$ and $\NAC_{a,1}(4,2)$ between the Duke 2019 and Jyväskylä 2022 parameterizations can be observed.
-Possible effects, such as the ones at the origin of the 10\% discrepancy in the description of $v_2$ at 5.02~TeV by the Jyväskylä 2022 parameterization~\cite{Parkkila:2021yha}, could be at play in $\SC(2,3)$ and cancel out in $\NSC(2,3)$.
+The Jyv\"{a}skyl\"{a} 2022 parametrization has overall a better agreement with the data than the Duke 2019 one, and the higher-order ACs are overall better reproduced than $\SC(m,n)$ and $\AC_{2,1}(m,n)$.
+It can be noted, however, that while the Jyv\"{a}skyl\"{a} 2022 parametrization reproduces quantitatively $\SC(2,4)$, whereas the Duke 2019 one does not; the opposite behavior is observed for $\SC(2,3)$.
+On the other hand, no big difference in the predictions of $\NAC_{a,1}(2,4)$ and $\NAC_{a,1}(4,2)$ between the Duke 2019 and Jyv\"{a}skyl\"{a} 2022 parametrizations can be observed.
+Possible effects, such as the ones at the origin of the 10\% discrepancy in the description of $v_2$ at 5.02~TeV by the Jyv\"{a}skyl\"{a} 2022 parametrization~\cite{Parkkila:2021yha}, could be at play in $\SC(2,3)$ and cancel out in $\NSC(2,3)$.

-In the case of $\NAC_{a,b}(2,4)$ (Fig.~\ref{fig:NAC24_withModel}), a slightly better agreement with the data from Jyväskylä 2022 over Duke 2019 parameterizations can be observed.
+In the case of $\NAC_{a,b}(2,4)$ (Fig.~\ref{fig:NAC24_withModel}), a slightly better agreement with the data from Jyv\"{a}skyl\"{a} 2022 over Duke 2019 parametrizations can be observed.
 As stated above, the non-linear response between $v_4$ and $\epsilon _2^2$ makes $\AC_{a,b}(2,4)$, and thus $\NAC_{a,b}(2,4)$, especially sensitive to the hydrodynamical description of the collision.